Medically reviewed on August 25, 2017

 Some people using triptorelin have had new or worsening mental problems or seizures (convulsions).
 Call your doctor right away if you have a seizure, or any unusual changes in mood or behavior (anger, aggression, crying, feeling restless or irritable).

-Triptorelin can cause a temporary increase in certain hormones, especially when you first start using this medicine.
+Triptorelin can cause a temporary increase in certain hormones, especially when you first start using triptorelin.
 This may cause side effects that are similar to the condition being treated.

 Before taking this medicine